 The Impact of Movement

 Our brains are hardwired to notice movement.
 This instinctive response can be leveraged to create dynamic and engaging videos.
-By incorporating various camera movements in either B-roll or A-roll, producers can guide the audience’s attention, evoke specific emotions, and enhance the overall storytelling experience.
+By using various camera movements in either B-roll or A-roll, producers can guide the audience’s attention, evoke specific emotions, and enhance the overall storytelling experience.

 A study by Tallinn University, Baltic Film, Media and Arts School (BFM) supports the hypothesis that moving cameras enhance viewer engagement and immersion more than static cameras.
 Emotional responses were more influenced by the scene content than by camera movement.
 But the findings align with previous studies showing that narrative content can override formal differences in scene representation, and camera movements enhance those feelings.